Charities and non profit lawyers

 Charities frequently call on us for legal advice on fundraising, partnerships and sponsorship deals.
 We also give input on all varieties of commercial arrangements and trading activities, putting contracts in place to protect your interests.Commercial litigation

-Our highly skilled commercial litigators assist with complex, multi-jurisdictional cases of all kinds.
-Whether acting for an investor, business or brand, our creative approach gets results.
+Our highly skilled commercial litigators assist with complex, multi-jurisdictional cases of all kinds, whether acting for an investor, business or brand.

 Our standout commercial property practice helps well-known businesses to grow around the world.
 We also work with clients from charities to developers to ensure that their deals go smoothly.Education